The daughter of an immigrant from Odessa, who became the idol of Americans: the famous judge Ruth Ginsburg died in the USA

 In 2013, Ginsburg joined the majority in repealing the Protection of Marriage Act (DOMA) by ordering same-sex couples who are married in states where such weddings are legal to be entitled to the same federal benefits as heterosexual couples.
-In one of the highlights of this case, Ginsburg said in oral arguments that DOMA institutionalized "two kinds of marriage: marriage as whole milk, and marriage as skim milk."
-Just a few months later, she became the first Supreme Court judge to organize a same-sex wedding - for her friend Michael Kaiser at the.
-John F. Kennedy in Washington.
+In one of the highlights of the case, Ginsburg said in oral arguments that DOMA institutionalized "two kinds of marriage: marriage as whole milk, and marriage as skim milk."
+Just a few months later, she became the first Supreme Court judge to organize a same-sex wedding for her friend Michael Kaiser at the John F. Kennedy in Washington.

 She had colon cancer in 1999 and was treated for this, and in 2014 she received a heart stent.
 In July 2018, Ginzburg was hospitalized after breaking three ribs, and at the end of the same year she underwent surgery for early lung cancer.

 Ginsburg has children, Jane and James.
 Although she took the careers and ideas she advocated seriously, Ruth found time to have fun as well.
 For example, at the age of 83, she performed on stage, playing a small role in Donizetti's opera The Daughter of the Regiment at the Washington National Opera at the Kennedy Center.

 When asked if she thought she would be scared of the stage when the time came to step out of her comfort zone as a Supreme Court judge and perform in the opera, Ginzburg burst out laughing.

 "What is there to worry about?"
 She asked.

 Ruth Ginsburg's memory was honored in New York

 At 50th Street Manhattan station on the C / E line, the sign changed, which as a result reads "Ruth St." in memory of Ruth Bader Ginsburg, writes New York Post.